IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/dialog.md

 </igc-dialog>
 ```

-The Dialog provides `open` property, which give you the ability to configure the state of the Dialog as per your requirement.
+The Dialog component provides an `open` property, which gives you the ability to configure its state as per your application scenario.

 Use the `title` property to set the title of the dialog.
 However, if any content is provided in the `title` slot, it will take precedence over the property.

-Action buttons or additional information can be placed in the bottom part of the Dialog via the `footer` slot.
-If no content is added here, a default `OK` button will be shown that closes the Dialog when clicked.
-In case you don't want this button to be shown you can set the `hideDefaultAction` property to **true**.
+Action buttons or additional information can be placed in the bottom part of the dialog via the `footer` slot.
+If no content is added there, a default `OK` button will be shown that closes the Dialog when clicked.
+In case you do not want this button to be shown you can set the `hideDefaultAction` property to **true**.
 The default value is **false**.

 ### Closing

 By default, the Dialog is closed automatically when the user presses `ESC`.
 You could prevent this behavior using the `closeOnEscape` property.
 The default value is **true**.
-If there is an opened dropdown (or any other element that should handle `ESC` internally) in the dialog, pressing `ESC` once will close the dropdown and pressing it again will close the dialog.
+If there is an open dropdown (or any other element that should handle `ESC` internally) in the dialog, pressing `ESC` once will close the dropdown and pressing it again will close the dialog.

-Use the `closeOnOutsideClick` property to configure if the Dialog should be closed when clicking outside of it.
+Use the `closeOnOutsideClick` property to configure if the dialog should be closed when clicking outside of it.
 The default value is **false**.

 <code-view style="height: 400px"
            data-demos-base-url="{environment:demosBaseUrl}"